jamesstoneco/jamesstone-com/source/blog/2014-04-03-sublime-text-snippets-for-foundation.markdown

 signup_zurb: "true"
 ---

-If you love Sublime Text and you love ZURB Foundation then if you are like me, you are going to really love the Sublime Text Snippets for ZURB Foundation.
+If you love Sublime Text and you love ZURB Foundation then if you are like me, you are going to really love the Sublime Text Snippets for ZURB Foundation.SPLIT\_SUMMARY\_BEFORE\_THIS

-SPLIT\_SUMMARY\_BEFORE\_THIS

 I have been using ZURB Foundation for quite some time and I can tell you one of the major time wasters is going back and forth to the docs to copy and paste the more complex structures.
 Sure, you can memorize exactly how the topbar and accordion work, but I am pretty lazy.
 I am only memorizing things that I use a lot, meaning at least 40 - 50 times per day.